On this website’s earliest iteration, the introduction noted that I had lived

 crept into almost everything I wrote.
 Now, after a decade of living back in

-Adelaide, the home-away balance has tipped in favour of Australia, although the
+Adelaide, the home-away balance has tipped in Australia's favour, although the

-that I missed most fiercely when I lived away.
-That, and family, and the great
+missed most fiercely when I lived away.
+That and family, and the

 what it means to me and to others.